On this page you will learn about ArtMeshes.

 Turn on if you want the part to disappear when the polygon is flipped over.

-Turn off when you want to create a part with polygons flipped over and left to right.
+Turn off if you want to create a part flipped horizontally with the polygon flipped over.

 The triangulation calculation method has been changed since Cubism 3.0.07.